RachelFoare/Pangenome-construction-using-VG/README.md

 vg construct -r data/GRCh38_full_analysis_set_plus_decoy_hla.fa -v data/moza21.vcf.gz
 # error: no VCF header
 ```
-There is an error, apparently with the VCF file, probably bc of the zipping and unzipping
+There is an error, apparently with the VCF file, probably bc of the zipping process.
+Once the file is loaded, it has a header amd all the information we need.
+However, it cannot be indexed (?) so the solution is to zip it in .gz, but this seems to delete the content of the file.